dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 -   Each move has a *Vector* with sequential and lateral dimensions.
 -   Each move has a *Target* zoom box.

-Interfaces that generate zooming moves can be referred to as *Zooming Controllers*.
+Any interfaces that generates zooming moves can be referred to as a *Zooming Controller*.
 The Dasher Version Six proof-of-concept implements a zooming controller that generates moves by tracking the position of a pointer on the screen.
 The user can control the pointer by these mechanisms.